 - Deduction is a reduction in the total taxable income based on Section 80 and Chapter VI-A. Specific kinds of spending, such as investment in life insurance policies and payment of children’s tuition fees, help you avail of a tax deduction.

 - Exemption is a specific amount that is excluded from the total gross income before calculating tax.
 Exemptions are available under Sections 10 and 54.
 Interest earned from tax-free bonds and salary components like LTA are examples of exemptions.

-A person total income is divided into 5 heads of Income which are as follows-
+A total personal income is divided into 5 heads of income which are as follows-

 “Salaried Income” As Per Income Tax Act 1961